-A member of our unofficial Bakealong Hall of Fame, Rugelach struck a chord with thousands of bakers the first time we featured it back in October 2017.
+A member of our unofficial Bakealong Hall of Fame, Rugelach struck a chord with thousands of bakers when we featured it back in October 2017.
 Now we’re bringing this Jewish-American pastry back for another star turn: this time with savory rather than sweet filling, and a new shaping technique that turns the classic crescent into a pretty spiral — and saves you time, as well.

 Why fool around with a good thing?
 Well, precisely because rugelach are a good thing; a very good thing.
 Giving traditional rugelach dough a new savory filling (plus simplifying their shape) makes them the perfect summer accompaniment to pre-cookout drinks on the deck or a glass of wine before dinner.